The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Interaction model: atom and wall

 For the cross terms

-where the other terms vanished due to the product between objects in two different Fock sectors and the last one remaining is zero because it is a scalar product between an odd and an even function in position variable.
+where the other terms vanished because products between objects in two different Fock sectors and the last one remaining is zero because it is a scalar product between an odd and an even function in position variable.
 The same happens for

 For the last term it holds

 where we used that

 because $u_{\alpha}$ is orthogonal in $L^2$ to $P u_{\alpha}$ and $\Phi_{\#}^y$ and that, by \eqref{eq:taylor_potential},